Rita R. Colwell: EcoHealth Alliance

-Colwell was elected to the Board of Directors of EcoHealth Alliance in 2012.
+Colwell was elected to the Board of Directors of EcoHealth Alliance in November 2012.

 Publications and media

 Colwell has authored or co-authored more than 800 scientific reports and publications, along with 19 books.

 In 1977, Colwell produced the award-winning film Invisible Seas.
 In this 26-minute film, the microbiology department at the University of Maryland, College Park demonstrates what types of methodology are required of marine microbiologists when studying microorganisms in the ocean.
 They emphasize the importance of marine microbiologists studying microorganisms in the ocean in order to determine the impact pollution has had on our oceans.

 Colwell is the founding editor of GeoHealth, a journal of the American Geophysical Union.
 Colwell recognized the increase in published Geohealth research due to the advancement in our understanding of how Earth and space science provides deeper insight into health and disease in both people and ecosystems.

-Colwell's memoir “A Lab of One's Own: One Woman's Personal Journey Through Sexism in Science”, written with Sharon Bertsch McGrayne, was released in August 2020.
+Colwell's memoir "A Lab of One's Own: One Woman's Personal Journey Through Sexism in Science", written with Sharon Bertsch McGrayne, was released in August 2020.

-Colwell is a co-author of The Lancet correspondence “Statement in support of the scientists, public health professionals, and medical professionals of China combatting COVID-19”, which declared “We stand together to strongly condemn conspiracy theories suggesting that COVID-19 does not have a natural origin.”
+Colwell is a co-author of a letter published in The Lancet titled "Statement in support of the scientists, public health professionals, and medical professionals of China combatting COVID-19" in which the authors declared, "We stand together to strongly condemn conspiracy theories suggesting that COVID-19 does not have a natural origin."
 Her link with EcoHealth Alliance was not reported as a conflict of interest.